webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/README.md

  As software developers encountering issues, we are frequently told by 3rd-party software support team members that we are not to submit complex real-world web apps demonstrating suspected bugs/issues that we encounter while working on our complex real-world web apps.
 However, experience shows that:

 - It can be difficult to reproduce some problems in overly simplified mini test web apps.
-- It can be very time-consuming preparing suitable test web apps completely from scratch.
+- ​It can be very time-consuming :hourglass: preparing suitable test web apps completely from scratch.

 This test web app template is designed to at least help address that 2nd point.
 It provides some JSF XHTML example test pages and some supporting Java classes for you to **copy then adapt** to quickly prepare your own test cases, along with some developer comments to help you on your way.
 Read on for how it works.